felixsteinke/organzier-application-demo/README.md

 ### Integration Testing

-For the integration tests, the testing framework `XUnit` is used aswell.
+For the integration tests, the testing framework `XUnit` is used as well.
 They also should be highly isolated and fast.
 The difference to unit tests is the preparation of the unit under test.
 In the integration test, the entire application is started up in the test and several `Testcontainers` will be available and isolated within the test.

 To make the verification easier, the `Verify`-Library is used to make snapshots of verified results.